RandyGaul/cute_framework/docs/draw/cf_vertex.md

 `float aa` | For internal use -- Factor for the size of antialiasing.
 `uint8_t type` | For internal use -- The type of shape to be rendered, used by the signed-distance functions within CF's internal fragment shader.
 `uint8_t alpha` | Used for the alpha-component (transparency).
-`uint8_t fill` | For internal use -- Whether or not to render shapes as filled or strokedx.
+`uint8_t fill` | For internal use -- Whether or not to render shapes as filled or stroked.
-`uint8_t not_used` | For internal use -- Reserved for a future purpose, simply fulfills byte alignment for now.
+`uint8_t unused` | For internal use -- Currently unused but fills needed padding space.
 `CF_Color attributes` | Four general purpose floats passed into custom user shaders.

 ## Remarks